 - Indiana: Peak Carp spawning season in Indiana is between May and July in Shallow waters.

 - Iowa: Carp in Iowa typically spawn between March and June.

 - Kansas: In Kansas, carp spawn between early spring and late summer.
 Water temperature typically around 60 F.

-- Kentucky: Grab your Bows because in Kentucky the best time to catch carp is during spawn season.
-Carp begin spawning in Kentucky when the water temperatures reach about 62 F. April- July is typically the spawning season
+- Kentucky: Grab your bowfishing bows because in Kentucky the best time to catch carp is during spawn season.
+Carp begin spawning in Kentucky when the water temperatures reach about 62 F. April- July is typically the spawning season.

 - Louisiana: Carp spawn season in Louisiana begins in Late spring and runs till mid-summer.

 - Maine: In Maine, carp spawn from early spring to late summer when water temperatures sit between 63 F and 78 F.

 - Maryland: In Maryland your looking at Late April until June.
 The spawn will be near vegetation in shallow waters from 12-48 inches.

 - Massachusetts: Carp will begin spawning here when Water Temp reaches 60 F. They will move to shallow murky waters and you will often spot multiple males with one female carp.
 Not that’s easy to tell the difference or anything.